 Adulting can be exciting until you have to make serious and difficult decisions, which include figuring out your insurance.
 It might not be fun but getting the right policies and coverage is definitely an important piece in the puzzle of adulting.

-Just like any other financial product, knowing how to choose an insurance plan that suits you best will make sure you get the most bang for your buck.
+With so many types of insurance, providers, and policy choices, many young Singaporeans tend to settle on whatever their insurance agent friend recommends.
+But just like any other financial product, knowing how to choose an insurance plan that suits you best will make sure you get the most bang for your buck.

 What is General Insurance?

 General insurance is a broad umbrella term that refers to many different types of insurance, such as vehicle, home, and travel.
 It’s sometimes called Non-Life insurance, meaning that it covers almost everything other than death.

 With general insurance, you’re essentially protecting your assets rather than your life.
 This means that the provider will compensate you for financial loss associated with everything from health, travel, business or your property.

 General insurance policies also offer financial protection from man-made and natural disasters such as fires, floods, thefts, and accidents.
 These policies are important as they protect your most valuable assets.

 From your car to your home, here are just a few of the most common types of general insurance policies you’ll find in Singapore.

 - Health and accident insurance (also available under life insurance)

 Health insurance typically covers you for surgeries, hospitalisation or critical illnesses.
 These policies shield you from exorbitant healthcare costs and give you peace of mind while recuperating.